 "KABUKKI (Komatsu city)" and "Yuki Mama and Shizuku-chan (Hakusan Tedorigawa Geopark Mascots)" to contribute to local PR.
 These characters are all image characters of local communities that JAIST has signed collaboration agreement with.

 Data: Outline of JAIST

-Number of Board Members
+Number of Board Members (As of May 1, 2023)

-President Trustee Auditor 1 5 2
+President Trustee Auditor

+1 5 2

-■ Number of Faculty and Office Staff
+Number of Faculty and Office Staff